giraldiego/NOIR/SETUP.md

 *Rotating Automatic Save* - `Enabled`

 *Auto Save Count* - `7 Slots`

+* Enable Hardcore Mode - Disabled (read the mod page for more info)

 *Delay Before Exit Game* - `7 Seconds` (might be set higher if you have a slow drive)